-Envy, Jealousy, or Covetousness: Which Is the Right Word to Use?
+Envy, Jealousy, or Covetousness: What Is the Difference?

 Words Used Interchangeably

 Some words are so closely related to other words that sometimes people choose the wrong word to use.
 In the chart below are some popular words that people use incorrectly.
 After reading the definition of each word in the set, perhaps more people will begin to use the proper word to express what they really mean.